percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 The contents of the fields in this message are as follows:

 ekt\_key\_value
-: The EKT Key that the recipient should use when generating EKTCiphertext values
+: The EKTKey that the recipient should use when generating EKTCiphertext values

 srtp\_master\_salt